idaholab/moose/modules/subchannel/doc/content/source/postprocessors/SubChannelPointValue.md

 <!-- -->

-The user needs to specify the variable whose value they want to see, the index of the subchannel and the height.
+The user needs to specify the [!param](/Postprocessors/SubChannelPointValue/variable) whose value they want to see, the [!param](/Postprocessors/SubChannelPointValue/index) of the subchannel and the
-The postprocessor will interpolate the value of that variable at that location.
+[!param](/Postprocessors/SubChannelPointValue/height).
+The postprocessor will interpolate and print the value of that subchannel variable at that location.

 ## Example Input File Syntax